hsgubert/rails-sharding/README.md

 You can also pick and choose which models will be shardable, so that all the models that are not shardable will still be retrieved from the master database, even if inside a using_shard block.

 ## Compatibility
-As of now this gem has been tested only with Rails 4.2.
-It does not work yet with Rails 5.
+Gem version 0.1.1 -> compatible with Rails 4.2
+Gem version 1.0.0 -> compatible with Rails 5.0

 ## Installation